 When to choose your appliances

-If you are remodeling your kitchen, it's critical to choose your appliance package early in the design process.
+If you are remodeling your kitchen, it's critical to choose your new kitchen appliances early in the design process.
 The same is true if you plan to keep any of your existing appliances; make sure to tell your designer.
 While it may be true that the sizing of most appliances is standardized, variations do exist, and the choices you make can have cascading effects through your entire kitchen design.
 For example, before beginning to plan your cabinet layout, your designer will need to know if you plan to use a standard range or a countertop unit with wall-mounted ovens.

 Electric vs gas: the great fuel source debate